-- Be a permanent resident of one of the countries in the East Asia region*
+- Be a permanent resident of one of the eligible countries in the East Asia region*;

-- Begin undergraduate or postgraduate study in or outside your home country in academic year 2019/20
+- Begin undergraduate or postgraduate study in or outside your home country in the current academic year;

-- Register for an IELTS test with the British Council on or after 1 April 2018 and be able to provide a valid IELTS score in the application form
+- Register for an IELTS test with the British Council on or after 1 April in the preceding year and be able to provide a valid IELTS score in the application form;

-- Be able to provide an acceptance letter from the attending institution by July 2019
+- Be able to provide an acceptance letter from the attending institution by July of the intake year.

-* East Asia region includes Hong Kong & Macau, Indonesia, Japan, Korea, Malaysia, Myanmar, Philippines, Singapore, Taiwan, Thailand and Vietnam
+*East Asia region includes Hong Kong & Macau, Indonesia, Korea, Malaysia, Myanmar, Philippines, Singapore, Taiwan, Thailand and Vietnam.

 This funding opportunity is applicable to many courses, please see the 'Who can apply' section for more information.

-- Applications are initially reviewed against the British Council IELTS Prize eligibility criteria, the personal statement and IELTS score
+- Applications are initially reviewed against the British Council IELTS Prize eligibility criteria, personal statement and IELTS score.

 - Shortlisted candidates will be required to give a short presentation and be interviewed by a panel of senior managers and external raters from the higher education and/or corporate sectors.